Nishita-Kapoor-zz/pneumonia_detection_xrays/README.md

 Please see [LICENSE](./LICENSE)

 ### Acknowledgements
-I do not claim ownership for this program.
-This was used as a learning experience; this code is from the Kaggle notebook found [here](https://www.kaggle.com/dnik007/pneumonia-detection-using-pytorch/comments)
+The project is intended purely as a learning experience.
+The framework was built based on the original code found in Kaggle [here](https://www.kaggle.com/dnik007/pneumonia-detection-using-pytorch/comments).

 ### Footer
 Please feel free to contribute/use the repo as per need.
 In case of any questions,